Airline Analysis Archives » Page 2 of 42 » anna.aero

 Fly Jamaica Airways launches intra-Caribbean flights; starting Toronto Pearson flights in early October

 The Caribbean is not the easiest place to launch new airlines.
 Just ask the people behind REDjet.
 But newcomer Fly Jamaica Airways has been serving the Kingston-JFK route since earlier this year and is now expanding its network to include Georgetown in Guyana, and Toronto in Canada.
 We look in detail at a week in the life of the airline’s only 757.

-Virgin Australia will grow weekly flights by 7% this August, when compared to same month last year, including starting new routes to places like “Bundy” or Bundaberg in Queensland.
-We also look at how the acquisition of Skywest Airlines in April has impacted on the carrier’s key metrics.
+TWIN JET will grow weekly flights by 13.7% this September, when compared to same month last year, including starting new routes to places like Milan Malpensa to Toulouse.
+We also look at what points the French regional carrier has dropped in the last 12 months.

 Shandong Airlines grows capacity by 14%; starts flights to third country market – Chiang Mai in Thailand